JORDANROBERTO74/titan_force_gym/README.md

 #### English version

-<div align="center"><strong>Titan Forge Gym - Gym website</strong></div>
+<div align="center"><strong>Titan Force Gym - Gym website</strong></div>
 <div align="center">Built with the Next.js 13 App Router</div>
 <br />

 ## Description

-Titan Forge Gym is a personal project developed as part of my portfolio.
+Titan Force Gym is a personal project developed as part of my portfolio.
 It is a fitness center website designed to showcase my web development skills using modern technologies.

 ## Technologies Used